gorenje/millieons.org/t/dog_fish_part_5.md

 The Dog was getting thirsty.
 Combining the necessary with the enjoyable, the Dog took a saunter to the stream to visit the Fish.
 The Dog and the Fish were best of friends and enjoyed discussing philosophical perspectives on life, the universe and everything.

-The Fish seeing the Dog coming swam as close to the edge as possible.
+The Fish seeing the Dog coming, swam as close to the edge as possible.
 Immediately the Fish began a discussion of great relevance and importance.
 It involved existence.

 Fish: Were you asked to be born?